Next Choreographed Routine Courses

 Routine Booking Conditions and Cancellation Policy

-1. Advance online booking is essential before the course commences and bookings will not be confirmed until payment is received.
+1. Advance booking is essential before the course commences and bookings will not be confirmed until payment is received.

 2. Minimum and maximum numbers apply.
 If minimum numbers have not been reached by 5pm on the Thursday prior to the course commencing, the course will be cancelled by Ceroc & Modern Jive Dance Company and a full refund/credit will be provided.